Peach Plains School Annual Education Report

 3 - 5 Year School Improvement Plan

-- With regard to our goal of reading proficiency for all students, we recognize this area as a strength for our school.
-Students participate in a our workshop-formated curriculum and we've worked to focus on different genres in our instruction.
-Fiction and non-fiction alike are texts that have been focuses.
+With regard to our goal of reading proficiency for all students, we recognize this area as a strength for our school.
+Students participate in our workshop-formatted curriculum and we've focused on different genres in our instruction.
 In addition, our Literacy Specials intervention block has coordinated with our data goals.
 Students of all levels are monitored regularly and given appropriate interventions in smaller group formats, as needed.
 Staff and students alike have been pushing our thinking with Jennifer Serravallo's Reading Strategies book and creating individualized reading goals.

-- Math has been an area of excitement for us this year.
+Math has been an area of excitement for us.
 Knowing this was a focus area, we regularly analyzed data, formatively assessed and incorporated specific "math talk" more intentionally.
-As with reading, we used a data-driven structure to target/deliver instruction (MTSS) via our new math interventionist.
+As with reading, we used a data-driven structure to target/deliver instruction (MTSS) via our math interventionist.

 Michigan State Standards